Arrest on a Fugitive Warrant

 If you have a fugitive warrant for your arrest in another state which is causing your detention in the jail in Hillsborough County, FL, then contact an attorney at Sammis Law Firm.

-Read more about how we can help you clear a warrant for your arrest so that you might avoid extradition to another state on an governor’s warrant.
-An attorney might be able to help you get permission to travel on a voluntary basis back to the state where the warrant was issued.
+Read more about how we can help you clear a warrant for your arrest so that you might avoid extradition to another state on a governor’s warrant.
+An attorney might be able to help you get permission to travel voluntarily back to the state where the warrant was issued.

-Avoiding extradition is more likely for less serious charges or older cases for a probation violation.
+Avoiding extradition is more likely for less serious charges or older probation violation cases.

 Call 813-250-0500.